JonVanDam/jon-van-dam-2024/src/pages/grapple-component/1-overview-of-the-grapple-component/input-functions.md

 ## Concept

 Input Functions on the Grapple Component are functions that are specifically meant for user input.
-Most commonly, they are used to control Grapple Sequences from their [Grapple Component](/grapple-component/overview/links-between).
+Most commonly, they are used to control Grapple Sequences from their [Grapple Component](/grapple-component/1-overview-of-the-grapple-component/links-between).
 They can also be used on any Grapple Component for other functionality that is not tied to a Grapple Sequence.

 Most input functions include parameters that determine their Replication Mode and Timestamp.

-This is again an overview of how to get started: [link](/grapple-component/overview/basic-concepts#grapple-sequence)